‘The Prize is Not as Great as You Think

 “Wait, I shall explain so your men can explain.
 We only have so long before the trail for these killers goes cold.
 I learned this from my own chief constable back in Splatz.
 Every man we have should be working this, rousing all the criminals they know for information.
 Seeing who sold what to whom that could make such a bomb, or bombs.
 All that.
 That is why we make sure that the Minister for the Homeland has instructed the Chief Constable of the Realm to have the constables bring in all their men.”
-Gerald did not want to share his observation that it was evident at the train station and during the ride to the Palace that the High Street had far too many constables at work instead of solving the crime.
+Gerald did not want to share his observation that it was evident at the train station and during the ride to the Palace that the High Street had far too many constables at work keeping the citizens at bay instead of perhaps solving the crime of Reginald’s murder.
 He said, “The High Street had an armies worth of constables.”

 “It did?”
 The equerry asked.

 “No I was being facetious.
 Tell all that I can be that, and also tell all, unless I dismiss a servant, an aide, whomever, I want to explain my thoughts so that they can better convey my thoughts.
 Has anyone seen my aide?
 Captain Krabe.
-I shall have him found and attend me in the room with the Grand Prince’s counsellors.”
+I wish him found and to attend me in the room with the Grand Prince’s counsellors.”

 He could see the doors to that room approach for they had walked back down the stairs to the main entry hall.
 The hall itself was probably three stories high, for the landing of the main stairwell that opened on the first floor to the throne room, had two stairways on the left and right sides that led up to the second floor.
 It gave the impression here in this hall that it was very tall.
 Statues of Greek and Roman gods seemed to make regular appearances as one walked the stairs and on the ground floor, that led out to the courtyard in front of the palace, the wall were adorned with pictures of the greatest of the Grand Princes.
 And one of Michael Alan.
 Gerald assumed that the current Grand Prince was able to decide which of their ancestors would adorn the yellow-white, and gold covered walls.

-On the ground floor though this was two floors above the ground of the courtyard, servants quarters, kitchens, and work rooms below, they turned left.
+On the main floor, though, this was two floors above the ground of the courtyard, servants quarters, kitchens, and work rooms below, they turned left.
 The procession then had gone through a side room, and now were at the end of a corridor, wider than the main room of his house at the farm, where two more guards stood.
 “Sergeant have these men alter their uniform for function as well.”